McAfee Anti-Malware Engine 6400 BETA

-The Engine 6300 will be delivered through a throttled update approach expected during July 2021 for all Enterprise ENS and consumer WSS installations that receives update via V3 daily DAT updates, with no further action required.
+The Engine 6400 will be delivered through a throttled update approach expected early 2022 for all Enterprise ENS and consumer WSS installations that received update via V3 daily DAT updates, with no further action required.

-For VSE installations, non-Windows platforms, and OEM customers, the new Engine will be available from the Security Updates page and SDK as an Elective update during the end of June 2021.
+For VSE installations, non-Windows platforms and OEM customers, the new Engine will be available from the Security Updates page and SDK as an Elective update early 2022.

-The auto-update push to VSE, ENSL, ENSM, and other products consuming V2 and MED DATs is expected towards the end of July 2021.
+The auto-update push to VSE, ENSL, ENSM and other products consuming V2 and MED DATs is expected in early 2022.

-The existing Engine 6200 will be supported for the first 6 months of this new release until McAfee announces its EOL, however, the use of this new release is recommended.
+The existing Engine 6300 will be supported for the first 6 months of this new release until McAfee announces its EOL, however the use of this new release is recommended.

 We encourage you to participate in this BETA program and provide us your valuable feedback.